clear-street/gestalt/README.md

 Lastly, use the `fetch_vault_secret` function to fetch the secrets from your vault cluster.

-Raises a RuntimeError, if the path provided in `add_vault_secret_path` is invalid or the mount is invalid
+Raises a RuntimeError, if the path provided in `add_vault_secret_path` is invalid or the mount is invalid or anything else would be a generic Runtime Error